Xvnc − the X VNC server

 −PlainUsers user-list

 A comma separated list of user names that are allowed to authenticate via any of the "Plain" security types (Plain, TLSPlain, etc.).
 Specify * to allow any user to authenticate using this security type.
+Specify %u to allow the user of the server process.
 Default is to deny all users.

 −pam_service name, −PAMService name